Fun with SAML SSO Vulnerabilities and Footguns

 So now, believing the assertion is authentic, PayrollService checks to see which user is being authenticated.
-Its SAML library grabs the user identifier from the

-element, but it, incorrectly, only reads the inner text of the element’s first node, i.e. NameID .
+Its SAML library grabs the user identifier from the `NameID` element, but it, incorrectly, only reads the inner text of the element’s first node, i.e. `email@example.com`.
 Then PayrollService determines that `firstname.lastname@example.org` is indeed a user, and just like that, I’m in and ready to approve raises for myself and all my friends!

 Duo Labs discovered this vulnerability back in 2018, and while some of the more commonly used open source SAML libraries have since addressed it, there undoubtedly remain many internal or open source libraries that haven’t.
 So echoing recommendations from before, vet your SAML and XML libraries.